LizzieeLovett/classic-cakes/README.md

 ### Acknowledgements

+- I want to thank my mentor Miguel Martinez for all his help and guidance during my time working on this project.
+His experience and feedback really helped me understand how everything I'd learned on the course should tie together to create a cohesive website.
-- I wish to thank [Anna Gilhespy](https://github.com/AJGreaves) for permitting code institute students the use of the README file in one of her [projects](https://github.com/AJGreaves/portrait-artist) as a guide for for writing our own documents.
+- I also wish to thank [Anna Gilhespy](https://github.com/AJGreaves) for permitting code institute students the use of the README file in one of her [projects](https://github.com/AJGreaves/portrait-artist) as a guide for for writing our own documents.
 This was invaluable for writing my first README file.

 ### Disclaimer